 Hey, Moms!
 So we’ve talked before about how to make money as a stay-at-home parent, but have you ever wanted to take it a step further?
 Have you ever wanted to launch your own company, but the thought of balancing it all as a mompreneur seems rather…well…insane?
 Good news!
-Today we’ve got a guest post from the ever-so-wonderful Emma Bates of Kids, Cash, and Chaos to talk to us about exactly how she does it (and how you can do it, too!)
+Today we’ve got the ever-so-wonderful Emma Bates to talk to us about exactly how she does it (and how you can do it, too!)

 Making the decision to start your own business is a big one.
 I am a firm believer that anyone with a “passion” and a “why” can start their own business.
 Moms (and parents in general) have the best “why” of all: to stay home with their children!